aibiansari/schnell-image-generator/README.md

 - **Real-Time Notifications**: Get instant feedback with toast notifications on the status of your image generation.
 - **Cross-Platform Compatibility**: Built with web technologies to run smoothly across all major browsers.

   ## Authors

 - [@aibiansari](https://www.github.com/aibiansari)

+## License

+Schnell is an open-source project, and it's free for anyone to use.
+If you have ideas, want to fix a bug, or add new features, feel free to open an issue or submit a pull request.

   ## Acknowledgements